Love my blog? I'd be thankful for a gift from my geeky wishlist. Thanks!

 sed '/^$/d;G'

 Sed allows to restrict commands only to certain lines.
-This one-liner operates only on lines that match a regular expression /^$/.
-Which are those?
+This one-liner operates only on lines that match the regular expression /^$/.
+What are those lines?
 Those are the empty lines.
-Note that before doing the regular expression match sed pushes the input line to pattern space.
+Note that before doing the regular expression match, sed pushes the input line to pattern space.
 When doing it, sed strips the trailing newline character.
 The empty lines contain just the newline character, so after they have been put into pattern space, this only character has been removed and pattern space stays empty.
-Regular expression /^$/ matches an empty pattern space and sed applies ‘d’ command on it, which deletes the current pattern space, reads in the next line, puts it into the pattern space and aborts the current command, and starts the execution from the beginning.
-The lines which do not match emptiness get a newline character appended by the ‘G’ command, just like in one-liner #1.
+Regular expression /^$/ matches an empty pattern space and sed applies d command on it, which deletes the current pattern space, reads in the next line, puts it into the pattern space and aborts the current command, and starts the execution from the beginning.
+The lines which do not match emptiness get a newline character appended by the G command, just like in one-liner #1.

 3. Triple-space a file.